 After all the research and planning is done, and your content creators have a brief to work from, it’s time to get the creative juices flowing and come up with some ideas.

 Then, after you’ve picked the strongest concept for your visual content, you’re ready to create some top quality visuals.
-You can either use professional design tools or outsource your visual content production to graphic designers.
+You can either use professional design tools or outsource your creative content production to graphic designers.
 Just make sure that every piece of content has visual appeal and is consistent with your brand identity, including colors, fonts, and imagery.

 Optimize your visual content for different platforms